jghauser/papis.nvim/README.md

   enable_keymaps = true,
   -- You might want to change the filetypes activating papis.nvim -- init_filetypes = { "markdown", "norg", "yaml" },
-  -- If you don't have an appropriate font (like Nerd Font), you -- may want to disable icons.
+  -- If you don't have an appropriate font (like Nerd Fonts), you -- may want to disable icons.
   -- enable_icons = false,
 })